 Since Main Street Capital Corporation is the operator of its own investment funds, management fees are kept to a minimum, which gives it a cost-based competitive advantage over its competitors who outsource their fund management.

-Main Street Capital Corporation’s growth prospects come from its unique strategy to driving investment returns.
-Investors who own MAIN are rewarded in three ways.
-First, the BDC sustains its high monthly dividend and grows it over time.
+Main Street Capital Corporation’s growth prospects come from its unique strategy of driving investment returns.
+Investors who own the stock are rewarded as the BDC sustains its high monthly dividend and grows it over time.

 At the business level, Main Street Capital Corporation’s growth will be driven by its expertise in the lower middle market segment of the economy.

 On February 23rd, Main Street Capital released fourth-quarter and full-year results for 2022.
 In Q4, the distributable net investment income was $1.03 per share, which exceeded the consensus of $0.88 and rose from $0.88 in Q3 and $0.78 in the same quarter of the previous year.
 The total investment income of $113.88M also surpassed the consensus of $107.31M, increasing from $98.4M in the previous quarter and $82.17M in Q4 2021.
 Interest income increased to $86.30M from $75.02M in Q3 and $53.79M in the previous year.